Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 ## Description

 Plots are files that consist almost entirely of cryptographic data.
-These files prove to the network that a user is storing data, and are used in the Chia Proof of Space consensus.
+These files prove to the network that a computer is storing data, and are used in the Chia Proof of Space consensus.

 The Chia plotting process is computationally intensive.
 Depending on a number of factors, the plotting computer, CPU, GPU, RAM, and/or storage devices (such as SSDs) are heavily utilized.
 However, this process is only performed when _creating_ a plot.
 Afterward, plots can typically be _farmed_ for many years, during which the farming computer, as well as the HDDs that store the plots, will remain mostly idle.

 While it is possible to run a Chia farm from a high-end plotting machine, many farmers choose to use low-end systems in order to save money on electricity.
 For example, the minimum spec hardware to run a Chia farm is a [Raspberry Pi 4](/installation#raspberry-pi) with 4 GB of RAM.
+As a result of these low energy requirements, Chia consumes less than 1% as much energy as Bitcoin, while preserving the same level of security.
+For more details, see [chiapower.org](https://chiapower.org/).

 :::info